The Top 10 Most Common Mistakes Students Make on the NCLEX-PN (and How to Avoid Them)

 ❌ The Problem:

-Some students dive into studying without consulting the official NCLEX-PN Test Plan from the NCSBN.
+Some students dive into studying without consulting the official NCLEX-PN Test Plan from NCSBN.
 This leads to unbalanced study sessions and missed high-priority topics.

 ✅ How to Avoid It: